rafaski/currency_converter_api/README.md

 - fetch all currency exchange rate
 - get historical data on currency exchange rates

-It uses foreign forex API from fastforex.io to fetch currency data.
+It uses foreign forex API from `fastforex.io` to fetch currency data.
-Each user can subscribe to our services by providing a valid email and by choosing a subscription plan which will reflect eventually the number of credits they get to make requests and allowed concurrency levels.
+Each user can subscribe to our services by providing a valid email and by choosing a subscription plan which will reflect the number of credits they get to make request.
 Each user will be verified and authenticated prior to making API calls and provided with a unique API key.
-To minimize the number of foreign API calls, we will store request JSON responses in redis.
+To minimize the number of forex API calls, we will store request JSON responses in redis.
 Forex API calls will be made only if there is no such key in redis cache.
 Most redis keys have expiration dates due to fluctuating nature of the currency conversion data.

 The main reason for creating this application was to show off skills in creating production-ready real-world applications.
-It showcases the following skills and features:
+It showcases the following features:
 - async API calls with fastapi
 - async forex requests with httpx
 - async redis forex recall response storage